zircote/swagger-php/docs/Getting-started.md

 For more tips on refs, browse through the [using-refs example](https://github.com/zircote/swagger-php/tree/master/Examples/using-refs).

-Alternatively, you can extend the definition altering specific fields using the `$` in-place of the `#`
+In swagger-php you can extend the components by altering specific fields using the `$` in-place of the `#`.
+But first try to use composition with [allOf](https://swagger.io/specification/#schemaComposition)

 ```php
     /**